kebaldwi/DNAC-TEMPLATES/SystemVariables.md

 You can also find high-level details on the available system variables for your version of Cisco DNA Center in the **[Cisco DNA Center User Guide](https://www.cisco.com/c/en/us/td/docs/cloud-systems-management/network-automation-and-management/dna-center/2-3-4/user_guide/b_cisco_dna_center_ug_2_3_4/b_cisco_dna_center_ug_2_3_4_chapter_01000.html#id_92757)**.
 This links to version 2.3.4.x, which was current at the time of writing.

 ### Using System Variables in Templates
-Now that we have explored what system variables are available, we can look at how to incorporate them into our templates.
+Now that we have explored what system variables are available, we can look at ways to incorporate them into our templates.
 I will use the Jinja2 format in the below examples, but Velocity will work as well.

 ### Calling System Variables with no operator interaction
 The first example we can explore is manually calling system variables under the hood in order to perform an action.
-See the below very simple example.
+See below as a simple example.
 We will iterate over all of the interfaces and if they are physical interfaces (eg, excluding the App interface, SVIs, tunnels, etc..) and they are assigned to VLAN 1, we want to change the vlan assignment.

 ![json](images/set_vlan.png?raw=true "Import JSON")